7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

  <property name="HireCurrency" value="BloomsFamilyHeirloom_1"/>
 ~~~~~~~~~~~~~~~~~

-Currently, all NPCs are permanent hires.
+Currently, all NPCs are hired for the duration of their life.
 Once NPCs are hired, your entity ID is stored with the entity as a cvar "Leader".
 As soon as they are hired, they'll begin to follow you, and try to keep pace with your speed.

 Initially, unhired NPCs will only show a few options in the dialog.
 However, when they are hired, they can do more for you.